hputnam/Becker_E5/Bioinformatics/Workflows/P.verrucosa_RNASeq_Workflow.md

 # We will be using sample E9's .bam file to compare between the two gff3 files

-a) Assemble and estimate reads
+a) Assemble and estimate reads for the fixed.gff3

 ```
 nano /data/putnamlab/dbecks/Becker_E5/Becker_RNASeq/scripts/StringTie_Assemble_gff3_compare.sh